 I currently live in a city where people don’t smile that often and man do I notice the toll it is taking on me.
 I like feeling positive so if it means smiling for 30 seconds when things are challenging in my day I’m in!

 Self-care isn’t as challenging or time consuming as we sometimes picture it to be.
 We also don’t have to wait for kid free moments to do it.
 It’s all about mindfulness in the moment and acknowledging that you are doing something to take care of you.
 Being a mom is taxing and rewarding.
-Take care of yourself just as much as you do the other people in your home.
+Take care of yourself just as much as you do the other people in your home with these self-care strategies for moms.